-The Group received the draft of a 25 year lease in respect of the future use of the hostel in October 1996 but there is no documentation to explain what immediate action, if any, was taken, however it appears that the financial concerns of 1995 regarding the gable end wall were met.
+The Group received the draft of a 25year lease in respect of the future use of the hostel in October 1996 but there is no documentation to explain what immediate action, if any, was taken, however it appears that the financial concerns of 1995 regarding the gable end wall were met.
 At a Warden's meeting held on the 19 May 1998 it was reported that the 'trust no longer has funds for the upkeep of the building and are therefore keen for the Group to take on an extended lease.
-The matter is still being negotiated by the G.S.L.
 An extended lease could involve extra costs e.g. insurance of building which currently the Trust pay.'
 A letter from the Group Scout Leader to the Coulthurst Trust of February 2000 advises that 'the question of the lease is on hold pending resolution of the outstanding matters relating to the gable wall.
 I can confirm it is still the Groups wish that there should be a longer term lease in place in respect of the premises'.
-At the time of writing [2012] no progress had been made regarding a longer lease.

 Bill Midgley, the Chairman of the Hag Dyke Committee reported to a Warden's meeting 19 November 1997 that he had received a telephone call from John Henderson, son of Becket Henderson, that it was his mother's wish (following her death) that the meadow immediately to the west of Hag Dyke referred to above as numbered 87 on the plan should be donated to the scouts.
 This parcel of freehold land, 2acres 3 rods 31 perches, was filed at the Land Registry 12 February 2001 with the proprietor named as The Scout Association Trust Corporation.
-In October 1981 Mrs Henderson had donated half the cost of the flag pole erected in the paddock between the hostel and the chapel.
+In October 1981 Mrs Henderson donated half the cost of the flag pole erected in the paddock between the hostel and the chapel.

-Thus currently the hostel, the chapel and the immediate surrounding land are owned by the Coulthurst Trust and leased to the 1st Ben Rhydding Scout Group on a yearly basis and the field immediately to the west is owned by The Scout Association Trust Corporation.
+Thus. currently the hostel, the chapel and the immediate surrounding land are owned by the Coulthurst Trust and leased to the 1st Ben Rhydding Scout Group on a yearly basis and the field immediately to the west is owned by The Scout Association Trust Corporation.

-In its recent annual report to the Charity Commissioners the Coulthurst Trust has referred to Hag Dyke as follows 'Historically the trustees have researched the development or improvement of this property but it is not financially viable or practicable as there is no possibility of road access to the property.
+In its recent annual report to the Charity Commissioners the Coulthurst Trust has referred to Hag Dyke as follows 'Historically, the trustees have researched the development or improvement of this property but it is not financially viable or practicable as there is no possibility of road access to the property.
 There is no opportunity to increase the property's current value of £50,000 and the property will need maintenance work in the short term'.